-Congregation Emanu-El is composed of an eclectic group of nearly 200 families who come together to create a dynamic and spiritual expression of Jewish life.
+Congregation Emanu-El is composed of an eclectic group of some 200 families who come together to create a dynamic and spiritual expression of Jewish life.
 It is a place of love and growth where deep friendships are forged and nourished.
 We believe in connecting people to one another and to their Jewish roots and traditions, as well as nourishing feelings of community, security and belonging.

 "The rest is commentary"

 In early February, our congregation's president, Aharon Ittah, extended solace to our Muslim neighbors over the recent Quebec slaughter of Muslims at prayer.
 The text of his letter and the response of the Masjid al-Iman can be read here >>

 In the Rabbi's Own Words

 In the wake of the attack on Masjid Al-Iman

 If we understand the Exodus story as the eternal paradigm of liberation, we must also understand that this liberation archetype is entirely relevant and holds integral core messages for the here and now.
 Mitzrayim does not refer to contemporary Egypt.
 The word Mitzrayim holds the meaning tzar—narrow.
 Mitzrayim is the state of being enslaved.
 It is the place of absolute constriction; a loss of personal and collective liberation that verges on a loss of self.
 With this loss of self is a loss of perceiving one’s personal value as a being created in the Divine image; a loss of individuality and expression.
 Read more >>